awsdocs/aws-kms-developer-guide/doc_source/viewing-keys-console.md

 If you have KMS keys with [imported key material](importing-keys.md), consider adding the **Origin** and **Expiration date** columns\.
 These columns will show you whether the key material in a KMS key is imported or generated by AWS KMS and when the key material expires, if at all\.
 The **Creation date** field displays the date that the KMS key was created \(without key material\)\.
 It doesn't reflect any characteristic of the key material\.

 **Keys in custom key stores**
-If you have KMS keys in [custom key stores](custom-key-store-overview.md), consider adding the **Custom key store ID** column\.
-A value in this column indicates that the KMS key is in a custom key store, as well as showing which custom key store it's in\.
+If you have KMS keys in [custom key stores](custom-key-store-overview.md), consider adding the **Origin** and **Custom key store ID** columns\.
+These columns show that the KMS key is in a custom key store, display the custom key store type, and identify the custom key store\.

 **Multi\-Region keys**
 If you have [multi\-Region keys](multi-region-keys-overview.md), consider adding the **Regionality** column\.
 This shows whether a KMS key is a single\-Region key, a [multi\-Region primary key](multi-region-keys-overview.md#mrk-primary-key) or a [multi\-Region replica key](multi-region-keys-overview.md#mrk-replica-key)\.